Per Diem Rates

 For regulations pertaining to these rates, see the Federal Travel Regulation (FTR) established by the General Services Administration and implementing regulations established by Federal Agencies.

-Foreign Affairs Agencies (State, Commerce (foreign Commercial Service), Agriculture (Foreign Agricultural Service), Broadcasting Board of Governeors (BBG) and U.S. Agency for International Development (USAID)) - Implementing per diem regulations may be found in 14 FAM 570.
+Foreign Affairs Agencies (State, Commerce (Foreign Commercial Service), Agriculture (Foreign Agricultural Service), U.S. Agency for Global Media (USAGM) and U.S. Agency for International Development (USAID)) - Implementing per diem regulations may be found in 14 FAM 570.

-Defense Agencies (uniformed services as well as for civilians) - see the JTR
+Defense Agencies (Uniformed Services as well as for Civilians) - see the Joint Travel Regulations (JTR)

 For more information on per diem policies, contact GSA's Office of Travel Management Policy at 202-501-0483 or consult your agency's implementing regulations.